 - Greenbelt Park

 - Schulz Ranch Park

 - Sunset Park

 Residents of Carson City fall under the jurisdiction of the Carson City School District.
 There are a total of ten schools located within the city limits.
-There are 6 elementary schools, 2 middle schools, 1 high school and 1 alternative high school in the district.
-Educating roughout 7,800 students a year, Carson City School District is well rated and boasts high graduation rates, strict safety measures and a wide range of extra curricular programs.
+There are 6 elementary schools, 2 middle schools, 1 high school, and 1 alternative high school in the district.
+Educating about 7,800 students a year, Carson City School District is well rated and boasts high graduation rates, strict safety measures, and a wide range of extracurricular programs.